FinnArundel/boscode-doc/pseudocode.md

 ```
 BEGIN
+  Get age

+  IF age >= 18 THEN
+    result = "You can vote"
+  ELSE
+    result = "You can't vote"
+  ENDIF

+  Display result
 END
 ```

-1. Draw an algorithm flowchart
+1. Draw an algorithm flowchart representing this algorithm
 2. Complete a desk check
 3. What is the output after the fragment of code has been executed?
-4. What are the control structures in this algorithm?
+4. What are the control structures used in this algorithm?
 ___